saucelabs/sauce-docs/docs/testrunner-toolkit/integrations/github-actions.md

 </TabItem>
 </Tabs>

-> You can reference our example workflows [here](https://github.com/saucelabs/testrunner-toolkit/tree/master/.github/workflows) and [here](https://github.com/saucelabs/sauce-docs/blob/master/.github/workflows).
+> You can reference our example workflows [here](https://github.com/saucelabs/testrunner-toolkit/tree/master/.github/workflows).

 Now when you commit these files, GitHub will detect the new workflow actions and launch `saucectl` to run your tests.